vanling/docs/configuration/users-roles-permissions.md

 begin turned off.
 It is up to the administrators to re-configure this and define exactly what a random, unauthenticated user has access to within the database.

-In addition to these two extreme types of roles, Admins which has full permissions and public which defines minimum permissions, you may need to create more roles.
+In addition to these two extreme types of roles, you may need to create more roles each with their own unique set of permissions.
 The roles you decide to create and the permissions you assign to each role are completely open-ended and dependent on your project's needs.

 Typically, users, roles and permissions are created using SQL.
 While you have full reign to configure these using SQL, the Directus Data Studio enables you to configure these in a GUI, without writing a single line of SQL.